asnunes/notion-page-to-html/README.md

 1. Clone this application

-2. Make sure you have node v14 or higher and then install all of the dependencies
+2. Make sure you have node v14 or higher and then install all dependencies

 ````
 npm i